hdsdi3g/linux-springboot-packager/README.md

  - a [DEB package](man-make-springboot-deb.md)
  - a [Windows self installer](man-make-springboot-exe.md) (via [NSIS](https://sourceforge.net/projects/nsis/) and [WinSW](https://github.com/winsw/winsw))

-For a **Spring Boot** project, runned as service, and build npm/front during packaging.
+For a **Spring Boot** project, runned as service, or as command line interface (CLI / shell), and build npm/front during packaging.

 Via _bash_, on Linux (RHEL/Debian) and Windows/WSL, not tested on macOS.